Statement of Principles of Ethical Research Practice

-The then SLSA Executive Committee (now SLSA Board) set up a sub-committee in 2000 to review its SLSA Statement of Principles of Ethical Research Practice.
-The first draft of the existing ethical code was written by Professor Andy Boon, chair of the sub-committee, and approved by the sub-committee, comprising:
+The statement was always intended to be a 'living' document and, in 2000, the then SLSA Executive Committee (now SLSA Board) reconvened the Ethics Sub-committee to review the Statement.
+The first draft of the revised version was produced by Professor Andy Boon, chair of the sub-committee, and approved by the sub-committee, comprising:

 - Andy Boon, University of Westminster (chair)